Core Web Vitals: First Input Delay – What It Is and How to Improve It for SEO

 Google provides tools to measure FID, including:

-You can also measure FID with the web-vitals JavaScript library, and you can learn more about that here.
+You can also measure FID with the web-vitals JavaScript library and learn more about that here.
 If you are serious about improving CWV, this is the best way to get real-time feedback from actual user sessions to determine how to fix FID in the field.

 The primary cause of a bad FID score is heavy JavaScript execution.
 So be sure to optimize how “JavaScript parses, compiles, and executes on your web page will directly reduce FID,” says Google.
 Reducing the amount of JavaScript and/or optimizing the running of JavaScript has always been a good idea for SEO.

-Optimizing your JavaScript reduces page bloat, improves page performance and also provides Google an easier path to index the correct content.
+Optimizing your JavaScript reduces page bloat, improves page performance, and provides Google with an easier path to index the correct content.
 That’s because Google will not have to process as much JavaScript to figure out what it needs.

 Find out more about the update by reading our page experience series: